networknt/light-doc/content/en/architecture/_index.md

 * Designed for [microservices][] that can be dockerized and deployed within containers.

-* Base on pure HTTP without JavaEE as it has too many problems and is [declining][].
+* Based on pure HTTP without JavaEE as it has too many problems and is [declining][].

 * [Security][] first design with OAuth2 integration and distributed verification with the embedded distributed gateway.

 * The platform handles the [coarse-grained authorization with scopes and fine-grained authorization with custom claims][].

-* How to handler distributed [transaction][] in microservices.
+* How to handle distributed [transactions][] in microservices.

 * All components are designed as [plugins][] and the framework is easy to be extended and customized.

-* Can be [integrated][] with existing application to protect investment over the years for your organization.
+* Can be [integrated][] with existing applications to protect investment over the years for your organization.

 * Support client-side discovery without any [gateway][] and proxy between service to service calls as they add too much overhead.